gbdev/pandocs/src/Power_Up_Sequence.md

 ## Logo check

-While it may make sense for the boot ROM to at least partially verify the ROM's integrity via the header check, why does it check the logo's integrity separately?
+While it may make sense for the boot ROM to at least partially verify the ROM's integrity via the header check, one may wonder why the logo is checked more stringently.

 ### Legal implications